1. Getting Started: Part I

 To install any update and DLC, follow these steps:

-• Download the .iso file and mount.
+• Download the .iso file and mount (double click on the .iso file).
 It will then appear as a DVD drive.

 • Click to install.